vekatze/neut/book/src/overview.md

 ## Anything Else?

-You might also find the module system of Neut interesting. _It distinguishes modules using the digests (checksums) of tarballs_ and defines module identities using version information.
+You might also find Neut's module system interesting. _It distinguishes modules using the digests (checksums) of tarballs_ and defines module identities using version information.
 Although this is not the main point of Neut (and I'm ready to retract it immediately if necessary), it still might be of interest.
 This topic is covered in the [tutorial](./functional-programming.md).

 Also, Neut includes a preliminary LSP server, which provides things like code completion, error reporting on save, etc. See [Chapter 5 (Development Environment)](./development-environment.md) for more.